Total-Reentry-Solution/sainte-app/README.md

-# reentry
+# Sainte iOS, Android, and Web

-A new Flutter project.
+A Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a Flutter application for Sainte mobile and web app.

 A few resources to get you started if this is your first Flutter project: